-In January 2014, the Company entered into a consulting agreement with a nonemployee advisor whereby the Company is obligated to make cash payments of up to \$2,000 and to issue up to 126,984 shares of common stock upon attainment of certain clinical development and regulatory milestones.
+In January 2014, the Company entered into a consulting agreement with a nonemployee advisor whereby the Company is obligated to make cash payments of up to \$2.0 million and to issue up to 126,984 shares of common stock upon attainment of certain clinical development and regulatory milestones.

 In January and March 2014, the first clinical development milestones for each of two programs included in the consulting agreement were met.
-Accordingly, the Company recorded research and development expense for the year ended December 31, 2014 of \$177, comprised of \$50 in cash and \$127 related to the issuance of 15,872 shares of the Company's common stock.
+Accordingly, the Company recorded research and development expense for the year ended December 31, 2014 of \$0.2 million, comprised of \$50,000 in cash and \$0.1 million related to the issuance of 15,872 shares of the Company's common stock.

 In March 2015, the second clinical development milestone for one of the programs included in the consulting agreement was met.
-Accordingly, the Company recorded research and development expense for the three months ended March 31, 2015 of \$574, comprised of \$150 in cash and \$424 related to the issuance of 7,936 shares of the Company's common stock.
+Accordingly, the Company recorded research and development expense for the three months ended March 31, 2015 of \$0.6 million, comprised of \$0.2 million in cash and \$0.4 million related to the issuance of 7,936 shares of the Company's common stock.

 In April 2015, the third clinical development milestone for one of the programs included in the consulting agreement was met.
-Accordingly, the Company will record research and development expense for the three months ended June 30, 2015 of \$1,087, comprised of \$300 in cash and \$787 related to the issuance of 15,873 shares of the Company's common stock.
+Accordingly, the Company recorded research and development expense for the three months ended June 30, 2015 of \$1.1 million, comprised of \$0.3 million in cash and \$0.8 million related to the issuance of 15,873 shares of the Company's common stock.